Submissions Open

 • If we have published your writing before, please wait one calendar year before submitting again.

-LITERARY ART: Poetry & Non-Fiction (flash, prose, essay, excerpts) - must address the following:
+LITERARY ART: Poetry, Non-Fiction & Fiction must address the following:

-• GENRE: Identify in your email subject line the genre you are submitting - Poetry or Non-Fiction.
+• GENRE: Identify in your email subject line the genre you are submitting - Poetry, Non-Fiction, Fiction.

 • FORMAT: Word or PDF Only